-The Traditional Aikido system taught within our organisation provides a clear structure to introduce beginners to the art, and manage their progression through to black belt and beyond.
+The Traditional Aikido system taught within our organisation provides a clear structure to introduce new students to the art, and manage their progression through to black belt and beyond.
 With regular training most students sit their black belt examination within 4-5 years.
-Both our dojos (training halls) have state-of-the-art matting for safety, and our senior instructor is a qualified sports coach and is well respected with over 20 years experience.
+Both our dojos (training halls) have state-of-the-art matting for safety, and our senior instructor is a qualified sports coach and is a well respected 5th dan with over 30 years experience.

 The practice environment is mutually supportive and everyone helps each other to get the most they can from their training.
 Our youth academy is one of the most successful in Auckland and new kids (8-15 years) are always welcome to come along and train with the regular Tuesday and Thursday groups.